 On a wet mid-summer morning, the polypody ferns and Asiatic pennywort are thriving in the damp and shade among the fallen and rotting branches scattered over a carpet of moss.

 Belleek Wood (link) is slowly being restored to its former glory as native tree species replace fast-growing evergreens and by degrees evolving into one of Mayo’s Temperate Rainforests. (link)

 Lanterns of flowers

 Further along the trail, its edge ornamented with exquisite pinks of herb-robert and the familiar geranium, Bloody Cranesbill, the rich hues of an overhanging fuchsia bush set the tree-line ablaze in a bumptious display of crimson and purple.

 Filtering the intense mid-summer sunlight through its filigree of slender branches, draped in vivid lanterns of flowers, the bush is one of a scattering of fuchsia in Belleek Wood.

 By the riverside picnic benches, the Belleek Forest Enhancement Committee’s (link) planted wildflower meadow is in full bloom; the dog daisies, buttercups, and lovely pink streamers of ragged-robin swaying in the breeze among the tall meadow grasses.

-It’s here, this esturine vista of the Moy dissolving into Killala Bay, draws the eye all the way to the mountainous sandhills of Bartragh at the end of Enniscrone beach.
+It’s here, this estuarine vista of the Moy dissolving into Killala Bay draws the eye all the way to the mountainous sandhills of Bartragh at the end of Enniscrone beach.